-With discrete and batch process manufacturers already taking full advantage of advancements in robotics and machine vision technology to improve operations, winemakers and agricultural industries are increasingly leveraging robots and machine vision to improve processes in the vineyard.
+With discrete and batch process manufacturers already taking full advantage of advancements in robotics and machine vision technology to improve operations, winemakers and agricultural industries are increasingly leveraging AI and Robotics to improve processes in the vineyard.
 Coupled with modern ERP systems, these manufacturers are better equipped to weather disruption and establish their foothold in a competitive marketplace.

 Manufacturing, packaging, and production are already quite familiar with automation, vision systems, and collaborative robotics.
 Now, the more traditionally manual and complex areas of agriculture are beginning to feel the influence of these powerful technologies.

 Automation In Agriculture

 For example, Researchers at the Agriculture and Biological Engineering Group at the University of Illinois at Urbana-Champaign are making big pushes for robotics and automation proliferation in agriculture, forestry, and fisheries.
 The group has outlined its vision for the influx of robots, machine vision, and AI on three levels.
 Initially, robots will utilize machine vision technology to survey and collect data that provide insight into a variety of environmental factors.
 A follow-up with more specialized robots will prepare and maintain sites, performing field operations such as weeding, picking, and pruning.
 Once a suitable location has been established and the land prepared for operations, third-generation robots and autonomous systems will emerge to automate the complete process from seeding to packing.
 The vision may still be years from coming to fruition, but examples of second-generation robots are already in the works.
 Take the California wine industry for example, where robots and irrigation technology are working in tandem to make more efficient use of watering practices in the drought-stricken state.